Mary Stuart (1605–1607)

-Mary Stuart (8 April 1605 – 16 September 1607) was the third daughter and sixth child of James VI and I by Anne of Denmark.
+Mary Stuart (8 April 1605 – 16 September 1607) was the third daughter and sixth child of James VI and I and Anne of Denmark.
 Her birth was much anticipated.
 She developed pneumonia at 17 months and died the following year.

 Preparations

 The first child to be born to Anne and James after James succeeded Elizabeth I as monarch of England, her birth was thus awaited with much excitement among both the Scottish and the English.
 The queen's doctors advised her to go Greenwich Palace in December 1604 because it was thought to be healthier.
 There was an outbreak of smallpox at court and the doctors tried to stop her visiting a favourite maid of honour who had fallen ill.
 Anne went to Greenwich after the performance of the Masque of Blackness in January, as Dudley Carleton described it, "to lay down her great belly".

 The nobility and gentry competed for places in the establishment for the unborn child.
 In January 1605 Sir Richard Leveson talked to one of the royal physicians, and had courtiers praise Anne Newdigate to the queen in an unsuccessful attempt to get her made nurse.
 Samuel Calvert said there would be 40 or more nurses and women to rock the cradle and other positions.

 Even a few days before the birth, Anne had not decided who would be the midwife and kept three women near her, without making a choice.
 Finally, Alice Dennis was chosen and received a reward of £100.

 The cost of rich fabrics ordered by the king for the christening went up to £300, currently worth around £790,000.
 Linen provided by Audrey Walsingham to be used by the queen in childbed and by the baby in the first year cost £600.
 A crimson velvet and damask bed with a canopy or "sparver" for the queen cost £908.